NOAH Compendium

 Post-operative pain and inflammation following surgical procedures:

-After initial treatment with Metacam 2 mg/ml solution for injection for cats, continue treatment 24 hours later with Metacam 0.5 mg/ml oral suspension for cats at a dosage of 0.05 mg meloxicam/kg body weight.
+After initial treatment with Metacam solution for injection with a starting dosage of 0.2mg/kg, continue treatment 24 hours later with Metacam 0.5 mg/ml oral suspension for cats and guinea pigs at a dosage of 0.05 mg meloxicam/kg body weight.
 The oral follow-up dose may be administered once daily (at 24-hour intervals) for up to four days.

 Acute musculo-skeletal disorders: